When I asked you for 2020 blog post ideas, this question came back from various readers (who are primarily small business owners):

 Use employee or contractor agreements

-As you might imagine, with the people issues in this post and the client who stiffed me for several thousand dollars (see “My client stole some of my work!” ), I’ve become better with putting everything in writing.
+As you might imagine, with the people issues in this post plus the client who stiffed me for several thousand dollars, I’ve improved my process by putting everything in writing!

 My employee or independent contractor agreements outline the type of work needed, our legal relationship, and how we’ll conduct work.

-This keeps us all on the same page, so to speak – ha!
+This keeps us all on the same page. 😎

 Caution: let’s not set up our staff for failure

 As people move farther away from the idea of doing what is right simply because it is right, let’s not become part of the problem.